AayushiAhlawat/Blood-Bank-Android-App/README.md

 - 💡 **RAM:** 8GB
 - 💻 **Processor:** Core i5

-## Objective:
+## Conclusion:
-Facilitate easy contact between blood donors and recipients through a user-friendly Android application.
+The Android Blood Bank Application streamlines blood donation processes, providing a seamless interface for donors and recipients to connect efficiently.

 ## Contribution:
 Contributions to the Android Blood Bank Application project are welcome and encouraged.
 Whether it's code improvements, bug fixes, or feature enhancements, your contributions can make a significant impact on improving the application's functionality and user experience.
 Please refer to the project's GitHub repository for guidelines on contributing.

-## Conclusion:
-The Android Blood Bank Application streamlines blood donation processes, providing a seamless interface for donors and recipients to connect efficiently.